OnyxWM/hypanel/README.md

    - Your server is now ready to accept connections!

+### External Connections

+For external connections outside of your home network, you will need to configure standard port forwarding on your router.
+Forward the server's port (shown in the server details, e.g., `5520`) to your server's local IP address.
+This allows players from outside your local network to connect to your Hytale server.

+**Note**: Port forwarding configuration varies by router manufacturer.
+Consult your router's documentation or admin interface for specific instructions on how to set up port forwarding.

 ## Uninstallation

 To completely remove Hypanel from your system, run the uninstall script: